 Passion fruit has an excellent nutritional profile.
 It includes within it loads of antioxidants and vitamin C, particularly beta carotene and polyphenols.
 Polyphenols are plant compounds that have a range of antioxidant and anti-inflammatory effects.
 It also contains essential minerals such as potassium, iron, magnesium, phosphorus, copper, and flavonoids.

 As mentioned before the fruit contains impressive levels of vitamins A and C making it great for skin, vision, and the immune system.
 It is also rich in dietary fibre which keeps your gut clean.

 Boosts your immunity: The powerful combo of vitamin C, carotene and beta-cryptoxanthin protects the body from heart disease.
 The phenolic agent in the fruit has powerful anti-cancer properties.

 Remedy for insomnia: An amazing medicinal property that this fruit contains is that it works as a sedative.
 It reduces restlessness and insomnia.
 However, overeating passion fruit can make you lethargic.

-Good for Eye Health: Passion fruit is packed with vitamin A that prevents age-related eye degeneration, cataract and night blindness.
+Good for Eye Health: Passion fruit is packed with vitamin A which prevents age-related eye degeneration, cataract and night blindness.

 Super for diabetics: It is low on the glycemic index.
 Hence, passion fruit is a preferred choice for diabetics.